 Odisha teacher dies after being set on fire

-A woman teacher in Odisha's Rayagada district died Friday, four days after she was set ablaze by an unidentified assailant for allegedly refusing to withdraw a sexual assault complaint.
+A woman teacher in Odisha's Rayagada district died Friday, four days after an unidentified assailant set her ablaze for allegedly refusing to withdraw a sexual assault complaint.

-Itishree Pradhan, 28, was set on fire on the night of Oct 27 after she reportedly refused to withdraw a complaint of sexual assault against local school inspector Netrananda Dandsena in July.
+Itishree Pradhan, 28, was set on fire Oct 27 night after she reportedly refused to withdraw a complaint of sexual assault lodged July against local school inspector Netrananda Dandsena.

 She was watching a television show along with some children when the assailant entered the school room, poured kerosene on her and set her on fire.

-Pradhan had sustained more than 90 percent burn injuries.
+Pradhan sustained more than 90 percent burn injuries.

-The district administration has suspended Dandsena, a district inspector of schools, and also a police officer who was investigating the case.
+The district administration suspended Dandsena, a district inspector of schools, and also a police officer investigating the case.

-Dandsena had been absconding ever since Pradhan filed a complaint with the police against him in July this year.
+Dandsena was absconding ever since Pradhan filed the police complaint.

 (Posted on 01-11-2013)